dw-evans/xlpro-app/README.md

     1. Test implementing a synchronous calculation mode which executes each function sequentially.
         1.  `INCOMPLETE` Async work done but not
     2. Investigate doing workbook backups.
 Could save the workbook e.g. ./.xlpro/Book1.xlsm.2025-06-04_1134.bak.
 Timeframe between backups could be set in the user's xlpro configuration file.
 Button to revert to previous backups.
 Could be a console menu with several selections
     3. `POSSIBLE OPTION` Write a custom action tracker based on user events
+       1. Track all excel actions so we can at least track typing events
+       2. Write a xlpro.xlam sub that can be called by xlpro as an atomic formula resetter without event tracking

 22. `EXPERIMENTAL` `MED` Asynchronous functions
     1.  yielding functions can be decorated with a timer (breaks undo stack)
     2.  hook onto existing rtd functionality by spinning up another com process